knpuniversity/symfony/knpu/ep5-forms/data-class-type-guessing.md

 Refresh!
 It dumps the `Genus` object of course, but check out the `subFamily` field!
-It's not the SubFamily *id* - the form field took the submitted id, queried the database for the `SubFamily` object and set *that* on the object.
+It's not the SubFamily *id* - the form field took the submitted id, queried the database for the `SubFamily` object and set *that* on the property.
 That's HUGE.

 We're ready to save this!